Michael Harris II Player Props: Braves vs. Nationals

-The Atlanta Braves, including Michael Harris II and his .371 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher MacKenzie Gore and the Washington Nationals at Truist Park, Saturday at 4:10 PM ET.
+The Atlanta Braves, including Michael Harris II and his .371 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starter Trevor Williams and the Washington Nationals at Truist Park, Sunday at 1:35 PM ET.

 Michael Harris II Game Info & Props vs. the Nationals